skyfielders/python-skyfield/skyfield/documentation/time.rst

     2014-01-03  x = -0.21 y = 0.88 z = 0.38
     2014-01-04  x = -0.23 y = 0.88 z = 0.38

-Finally, converting an array Julian date back into a calendar tuple results in the year, month, and all of the other values being as deep as the array itself:
+Finally, converting an array `Time` back into a calendar tuple results in the year, month, day, hour, minute, and second each having the same dimension as the array itself:

 .. testcode::